City of Philadelphia

 Senior Director, Business Attraction & Retention

 Sara Merriman has over 15 years of professional experience in economic development policy making and implementation.
-In her position at the Department of Commerce, she directs all activity supporting business attraction and retention including research, campaign design and implementation, and client relations.
-Prior to her current role Ms. Merriman managed several operational and productivity initiatives for Commerce, including departmental performance management and the development of the Business Services Center, a web-based information portal for Philadelphia businesses.
+She directs all activity supporting business attraction and retention for the City of Philadelphia including client relations, incentive services, research, marketing and communications.
+She leads a team of managers serving firms in life science, tech, manufacturing and professional services, as well as internationally-based firms across all sectors.
+She is a resource and connector for all businesses seeking to locate or grow in Philadelphia.
+Prior to her current role Ms. Merriman managed several operational and productivity initiatives for the Department of Commerce, including departmental performance management and the development of the Business Services Center, a web-based information portal for Philadelphia businesses.
 She is vice-chair of the Philadelphia Historical Commission and is a member of the Executive Committee of the Philadelphia Sports Congress.
 Prior to joining the City, Ms. Merriman managed waterfront revitalization, education, health and public art initiatives as Project Director for the Schuylkill River Development Corporation.

 Senior Director, Real Estate Development